Fun Things To Do In Bahrain With Family

 Ahmed Al Fatih Grand Mosque

-Head over to the Ahmed Al Fatih Grand Mosque and take a tour of the building.
-There are multiple guides who give free tours both in English and in Arabic.
+Head over to the Ahmed Al Fatih Grand Mosque and tour the building.
+Multiple guides give free tours in English and Arabic.
 All you need to do is make sure you and the kids are dressed modestly, show up at the mosque, and request a tour at the office.

 Drive Laps at the BIC